kobe-joao/ZReviewTender/README.md

 1. MacOS comes with a System Ruby pre-installed, but we are **NOT** Recommend to use that, using rvm/rbenv's Ruby instead.
 2. install [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/) to manage Ruby environment
 3. install Ruby through rbenv/rym (you can install ruby version `2.6.X`)
-4. change the systme ruby to rbenv/rvm's Ruby
+4. change the system ruby to rbenv/rvm's Ruby
 5. type `which ruby` in terminal to make sure current Ruby is **NOT** `/usr/bin/ruby`
 6. type `gem install ZReviewTender` in terminal